AdaCore/training_material/courses/spark_for_ada_programmers/labs/050_flow_analysis.lab.rst

 .. container:: animate 1-

    - Find and open the files :filename:`basics.ads` and :filename:`basics.adb` in :toolname:`GNAT Studio`
-   - Study the code and see if you can predict what's wrong.
+   - Study the code and see if you can predict what's wrong

-      + These examples illustrate the basic forms of flow analysis in SPARK.
+      + These examples illustrate the basic forms of flow analysis in SPARK

-   - Use :menu:`SPARK` |rightarrow| :menu:`Examine File` to analyze the body of package `Basics`.
+   - Use :menu:`SPARK` |rightarrow| :menu:`Examine File` to analyze the body of package `Basics`
-   - Click on the :menu:`Locations` tab to see the messages (organized by unit).
+   - Click on the :menu:`Locations` tab to see the messages (organized by unit)
-   - Make sure you understand the check messages that :toolname:`GNATprove` produces.
+   - Make sure you understand the check messages that :toolname:`GNATprove` produces

 .. container:: animate 2-